-1. GET THE RIGHT PROGRAM – We are about 8 weeks out from the Seacoast Half Marathon.
-At this point runners are well into their training plans.
+Make sure the plan that you choose is aligned with your half marathon training goals.
 Each training plan consists of different mileages and workouts, depending on the goal: a first endurance race, a designated finish time, or a negative split race.
 Choosing the proper training plan will make sure you get to the finish line healthy and prepared, whatever your goal!

-3. DRESS FOR 10/15 DEGREES WARMER THAN THE TEMPERATURE – This time of year is a challenge for training because runners start to train in the hot and humid summer months and end their training when the weather is cool, dry, and comfortable.
+Fall can be a challenge for half marathon training because runners start to train in the hot and humid summer months and end their training when the weather is cool, dry, and comfortable.
 Regardless of the temperatures, dress for 10-15 degrees warmer than what the thermometer reads.
 Trust us, you will warm up!
 (And stay away from cotton!
 You want breathable and wicking clothing.)

 If you are local, take the opportunity to run the course.
 In the case of Seacoast Half, there is a large downhill towards the beginning as well as some stretches that are prone to headwinds, not to mention the last little incline up towards the finish that will feel a bit steeper on tired legs.
 Why not take advantage of training on the home course?

 5. CROSS TRAINING AND CORE WORK FOR RUNNERS